JamieBort/Learning-Directory/Languages/Bash/README.md

 ### Resources to explore

 These will be deleted when I am done with them.
-If they are of use they'll be moved to [Vetted Resources](#vetted-resources) below.
+If they are of use they'll be moved to the [Vetted Resources](#vetted-resources) section below.
 Or a relevant file/directory in this directory.

 - [3 command line games for learning Bash the fun way](https://opensource.com/article/19/10/learn-bash-command-line-games)